 Once you’ve found the best computer monitor for photo editing for your budget and your needs, you’ll definitely be eager to dive into your collection of photographs and process each one to perfection.
 But don’t let your edited photos sit on your computer, stuffed in a folder on your desktop and forgotten.
 Make sure to upload them to your online photography portfolio so you can share them with friends and clients.

 Don’t have an online photography portfolio yet?
 Creating an online photography portfolio is easy with the right website builder.
-Look for an online portfolio that offers fresh, modern templates, to highlight your beautifully edited shots, and a built-in online store, in case you ever want to sell prints of your work.
+Look for an online portfolio website that offers fresh, modern templates, to highlight your beautifully edited shots, and a built-in online store, in case you ever want to sell prints of your work.

 With a quality monitor for photo editing at the ready, your photos will get better and better and better—we can’t wait to see them.

 Looking for more photography reads?

 Shooting RAW Vs JPEG: Which Format is Right For You?